hotwired/turbo-native-demo/README.md

 ```
 $ npm install
-$ npm start
+$ npx nodemon
 ```

-Open your browser and point the native app to `http://locahost:45678`
+The server is running on `http://locahost:45678`.
+You can open that url in the browser and ensure the native app is using the same url.